DIMINISHED VALUE OF OREGON™

 We want to be upfront and transparent about this aspect of your claim’s management.
 The possibility of needing to employ an attorney for arbitration or court proceedings is a reality in some cases, and we believe it’s essential for you to be prepared for such eventualities.
 Our goal is to ensure that you have a clear understanding of the process and are informed about the potential need for legal intervention to resolve your claim.

 Our commitment to transparency stems from a desire to set realistic expectations.
-We don’t buy reviews, unlike some of the companies out there.
-Our history with thousands of successful client claims speaks for itself.
+Our history with thousands of successful local client claims speaks for itself.
 However, it’s important to acknowledge that there have been instances where clients received less than anticipated or were hesitant to pursue legal action against the responsible insurance company and driver.

-This distinction is reflected in our pricing.
-Our service fee is $299, a fraction of what comprehensive claim management might cost, precisely because our role is more about providing the necessary tools rather than managing the entire process.
+This distinction is reflected in our pricing which is a fraction of what comprehensive claim management with a law firm might cost, precisely because our role is more about providing the necessary tools and evidence for you to seek a quick settlement, rather than go to court.

-For those who prefer full-service assistance, we have an attorney referral to Attorney Joseph Domingo.
-This attorney can incorporate the cost of our appraisal into their service, offering a no-risk solution.
-They work on a contingency basis, claiming 50% of the recovered amount, and typically only take on claims exceeding $5,000.
+For those who do prefer full-service assistance, we have attorneys we can refer you to that can provide that level of assistance.
 This option is ideal for clients seeking comprehensive support, including legal representation and claim management.

 What’s the Turn Around Time?